Ferratauris/hugo/content/en/webhosting/000webhosting.md

 Once again you will be prompted to create a username and password.
 I found it easier to just leave it all default.

-Now Wordpress should be installing. this shouldn't take too long After it is done, You can click on "Go to configuration page" This will take ypu to the login page for your wordpress.
+Now WordPress should be installing. this shouldn't take too long After it is done, You can click on "Go to configuration page" This will take ypu to the login page for your wordpress.
 The wordpress username and password should be used here